 Lip Balm

-Chapped lips can be uncomfortable and ruin the look of lipstick or gloss.
+Chapped lips can feel uncomfortable and make lipstick or gloss apply unevenly.
 A hydrating balm with beeswax, lanolin, or shea butter applied in the morning protects your lips throughout the day.

 Facial Mist